 O.ACTIVITY_AUDIT: The TOE shall generate audit records for relevant management actions carried by administrators.
 Audit records will be marked with precise timestamps, associated to user identity, and protected from unauthorized modification or deletion.
-The TOE shall send the audit records to an external syslog server through a secure communication channel and store them locally.
-When local storage is full, the TOE shall overwrite the oldest log files and generate a warning.

 O.CRYPTO_KEY_PROTECTION: The TOE shall protect stored cryptographic keys in a way that prevents unauthorized access.
 Management of cryptographic keys shall be restricted to Security Administrators and key destruction shall be performed in a secure way that prevents key recover from residual information.
-The TOE shall not allow any access to pre-shared, symmetric and private keys.